unicesi/EketalCompiler/README.md

 Finally find "../co.edu.icesi.eketal.parent-master/co.edu.icesi.eketal.repository/target/repository" directory and accept

 ###Developers
-   To contribute , this project can be clone to a local repository and you can work from there.
-You must have Maven installed
+   To contribute , this project can be clone to a local repository and you can work from there and import it.
+You must have Maven installed.

-   In case of having a build path problem -that can not find two source folders- in eclipse, do the following: in the .ide project, you must add manually the folders as the following: Right click in the .ide project -> New -> Folder.
+   In case of having a build path problem -that can not find two source folders- in eclipse, do the following: in the co.edu.icesi.eketal.ide project, you must add manually the folders as the following: Right click in the co.edu.icesi.eketal.ide project -> New -> Folder.
 Next, in the name put “src” and repeat the procces to create a "xtend-gen" folder.
 Finally, Right click in the in the parent project -> Maven -> Update Project.

    In case of problems, please submit an issue.